ejain/blog/source/_posts/2018/2018-09-24-panna-cotta.md

 - 1 cup frozen raspberries
 - ¼ cup sugar

-Disolve the sugar in 1 tbsp of hot water.
+Dissolve the sugar in 1 tbsp of hot water.
 Combine with raspberries and blend briefly (long enough to crush the raspberries, but not long enough to pulverize the seeds).
 Strain through a narrow sieve.
 Layer on top of the panna cotta before serving.